HenrYreh/Ebay-Viewer-Script/README.md

 # Ebay-Viewer-Script
-A simple basic script to increase ebay listing views.
+A simple basic script to increase ebay listing views using python request library.